JacobCreamer/SP-Spatial-Indexing/README.md

 ### Map plot of project

 The savepoints are plotted and labeled according to data extracted from H5s.
 The shape file is plotted to represent the structure.
 Shortest distance lines are plotted to show point locations where AEF data is plotted along structure profile.
-Mispoints between savepoint plot locations are marked with a black 'x'.
+Midpoints between savepoint plot locations are marked with a black 'x'.
 The beginning point of the shapefile is marked with a red '*'.

 ![Map plot of project.](https://github.com/JacobCreamer/SP-Spatial-Organization/assets/145397806/8e442491-1be2-4ed8-bb32-309eab16c48f)